-- 2.1 enhancing value for money through fair, competitive, non-discriminatory procurement; - 2.2 promoting the use of resources in an efficient, effective and ethical manner; - 2.3 preserving, protecting and improving the natural environment;

-- 2.4 making decisions with probity, accountability and transparency; - 2.5 advancing and/or working within Council's economic, social and environmental policies; - 2.6 providing reasonable opportunity for competitive local businesses to supply to Council; - 2.7 appropriately managing risk; and - 2.8 ensuring compliance with all relevant legislation. - 2.9 assist Council to achieve its strategic objectives and other key strategies identified in Council's suite of corporate documents.
+- 2.1 enhancing value for money through fair, competitive, non-discriminatory procurement; - 2.2 promoting the use of resources in an efficient, effective and ethical manner; - 2.3 preserving, protecting and improving the natural environment; - 2.4 making decisions with probity, accountability and transparency; - 2.5 advancing and/or working within Council's economic, social and environmental policies; - 2.6 embedding sustainable procurement within Council's procurement framework; - 2.7 providing reasonable opportunity for competitive local businesses to supply to Council; - 2.8 appropriately managing risk; and - 2.9 ensuring compliance with all relevant legislation. - 2.10 assist Council to achieve its strategic objectives and other key strategies identified in Council's suite of corporate documents.